 Regulatory Price Hikes

-Jim Martin, founder and chairman of the 60 Plus Association, says the Affordable Care Act and regulations such as the Independent Patient Advisory Boards are driving up costs for everybody and making it increasingly difficult for seniors to receive good health care because seniors use health care more than other age groups.
+Jim Martin, founder and chairman of the 60 Plus Association, says the Affordable Care Act and regulatory bodies such as the Independent Patient Advisory Boards are driving up costs for everybody and making it increasingly difficult for seniors to receive good health care.

 “The fact is seniors are getting less care for more costs, and market-based reforms can help us save the system,” Martin said.
 “You can’t keep throwing good money at a bad system because there’s only so much money from tax- payers.
 We don’t need unelected officials like Independent Payment Advisory Board members telling us what medications we should have access to.
 You should be able to purchase insurance across state lines and let competition prevail to bring down the cost of insurance.”

 Trump Reforms Helping